Gas marketing in Europe

-Gazprom’s activities in the European gas market are underpinned by long-term contracts with oil-pegged prices and take-or-pay clauses.
+Gazprom's activities in the European gas market are underpinned by long-term contracts with take-or-pay clauses.
 The Company also uses new forms of trade based on short- and medium-term sales, swap operations, and spot contracts.

 Unified export channel

 The unified export channel is the backbone of Gazprom's export strategy.
 Pursuant to the Russian law on gas export, Gazprom has an exclusive right to export gas via gas pipelines.
 The law allows the Company to pursue a coordinated production and marketing policy and serves as an additional legal guarantee of reliable gas exports from Russia.

 Long-term contract system

-Gazprom exports gas to Central and Western Europe mostly under long-term contracts of up to 25 years, usually based on intergovernmental agreements.
+Gazprom exports gas to Central, Western and southeastern Europe mostly under long-term contracts.

-Long-term contracts with oil-pegged prices and take-or-pay clauses are fundamental to stable and sustainable gas supplies.
+Long-term contracts with take-or-pay clauses are fundamental to stable and sustainable gas supplies.
 No other contract can guarantee that producers and exporters will get returns on multibillion investments in major gas export projects and that importers will enjoy secure and uninterrupted gas supplies in the long term.

 The main features of the long-term contracts are as follows:

-- price formula taking into account the oil prices of the previous six to nine months;
+- price formula taking into account changes in the prices of the basket of reference goods in the previous six to nine months;

 - clauses forbidding the unilateral termination of contracts unless caused by prolonged force majeure events;

-In essence, the long-term contracts are service contracts that allow buyers to exercise flexibility with regard to daily volumes and annual supplies, while the seller has an obligation to deliver the pre-paid take-or-pay volumes.
+In essence, the long-term contracts are service contracts that allow buyers to exercise flexibility with regard to both daily and annual volumes supplied, while the seller has an obligation to deliver the pre-paid take-or-pay volumes.
 Moreover, long-term contracts provide a guarantee of gas deliveries over a substantial period of time.
 Spot gas, meanwhile, is a fundamentally different product, which makes direct comparisons between contract and spot prices unjustified.

 |Year ended December 31|